techpines/express.io/examples/README.md

 # Express.io Examples

-All of our examples work on node 0.8.x.
+All of our examples work on node 0.8.x and 0.6.x, although less testing has been done.
+Please run through the examples first if you get stuck.
+They will help.
 To get started run the following commands:

 ```bash
 git clone git://github.com/techpines/express.io